Rostlab/relna/README.md

 # Future Work

 ## Important:

 * Implement neural networks (Theano or TensorFlow, when they release for Python 3) for training and classifying data and evaluate performance on that.
 * Implement bootstrapping for relation extraction (similar to nalaf, where it has been done for entities)
 * Implement multiple sentence models, looking at relations at a distance of one sentence and beyond

 ## Not-So-Important:

 * Implement corereference resolution (might increase performance slightly)
-* Check performance on PUBMED data with Tree Kernels (since the precision is really high, we might potentially come across new relationships, even though the recall is low.)
+* Experiment with Tree Kernels (SVMLight TK), which achieves a very high precision P>91, to extract highly-accturate relationships from entire PubMed.
+That, in the end, may give better task extraction results since the lower recall (R~21) is compensated by the size of the large corpus of PubMed.
 * SpaCy [plans to](https://github.com/spacy-io/spaCy/issues/59) implement its own constituent parser, replace BLLIP with SpaCy for speed and efficiency (no linking to external C/C++ libraries)